 She also spends time refurbishing vintage sewing machines, and sewing on them.
 She owns two Web domains, GrandmothersSewingMachine.com and NecchiLady.com, and until recently maintained two extensive Web sites...
 Who knows, they may resurface one of these days...

 McKenna and her husband used to live on a sailboat, "Tyche," but traded it in 2008 for a trawler, "Journey," with plans to do the "Great Loop."
-Their current adventure is fixing up a 110-year-old house in south Georgia, three buildings on over two acres of gardens and lawn.
-Every day brings surprises, both in the buildings and the grounds.
+Their last adventure was fixing up a 110-year-old house in south Georgia, three buildings on over two acres of gardens and lawn.
+Their current adventure is being normal in DeLand, FL.